japila-books/apache-spark-internals/docs/core/BroadcastFactory.md

 stop(): Unit
 ----

-Used when BroadcastManager is requested to xref:BroadcastManager.adoc#stop[stop].
+Used when BroadcastManager is requested to BroadcastManager.md#stop[stop].

 === [[unbroadcast]] unbroadcast Method